 It’s hard to describe just how beautiful Princess Mononoke is.
 Our hero, Ashitaka, tells San “you’re beautiful” in what could be his last words.
 He’s come a long way to do only that.
 Cursed by a war-god turned demon while trying to save his village, he is forced to leave his primitive, thought-to-be extinct people and find a cure from the Spirit of the Forest.
-This leads him to witness massacres, battles and a ravaged land as nobles fight with each other and the Emperor tries to find a cure for mortality.
+This leads him to witness massacres, battles, and a ravaged land as nobles fight with each other while the Emperor tries to find a cure for mortality.

-These problems resolve, as he does find allies and love, but what Princess Mononoke continually calls for, in every scene, is the viewer to be more sensitive.
-The question is what is the power of the old gods, the old piety.
+These problems resolve, as he does find allies and love, but what Princess Mononoke continually calls for, in every scene, is for the viewer to be more sensitive.
+The fundamental question is what is the power of the old gods, the old piety.
 This is not a simple environmental statement.
 Attempts to unify and modernize Japan were always matters of war.
 Industry itself does not seem a neutral concept.
 It is subordinate to war as it helps build an “us” opposed to “them.”
 But the old nature gods – the great boar, the great wolf – have the same problems we do as they fight among themselves for a solution to the human problem.

 To worship the old nature gods, then, is to see human limit as constitutive.
 It is to see the beauty of simply being.
 That does not mean the nature gods are right about anything.
 It does not mean they have any power; they do dissolve before our reach.
 It does mean to ask the right questions will bring us to fantastic, terrible places, places we may have to be.
 And it means we have to accept division and loss for a greater unity.
 Ashitaka’s new home will be Iron Town.
 His love will stay in the forest nearby.
 When walking back at night after watching the film, I watched some ripples in the pond reflect the light from some lamps.
-I stared at them, thinking they were animated.
+I stared at them, thinking they were animate.